Frequently Asked Questions – Building Activity Management System

 Importantly, if you can provide your software provider with an export of the errors you are receiving from BAMS validation, they will be able to diagnose the problem and get into contact with the VBA’s BAMS team.

 - General Enquiries: BAMS@vba.vic.gov.au

-If you use in-house or third-party software, it is important that you contact your software provider or developer, who can provide information about how it is preparing clients for data transfer and upload for 1 July.
+If you use in-house or third-party software, it is important that you contact your software provider or developer, who can help troubleshoot any problems arising from CSV file uploads.